A New Stock Market Valuation Measure with Applications to Retirement Planning: Introduction

-Forecasting future stock market returns is a major area of study in financial mathematics.
-There is a long tradition of using different versions of P/E ratio.
+There is a long tradition of using different versions of a price-to-earnings (P/E) ratio.
 A stock market or portfolio with high P/E ratio is deemed overpriced, with bearish growth prospects.
 Conversely, a stock market of portfolio with low P/E ratio is considered attractively underpriced.
-Robert Shiller designed a {\it cyclically adjusted price-earnings} (CAPE) ratio which takes 10-year averaged inflation-adjusted earnings in the denominator.
-He collected US stock market data starting from 1871.
-The advantage of averaged earnings is smoothing out business cycle fluctuations.
-During recessions, earnings plummet, but the impact upon long-term earnings prospects is smaller.
+Robert Shiller designed a {\it cyclically adjusted price-earnings} (CAPE) ratio which takes 10-year averaged inflation-adjusted earnings in the denominator, \cite{Shiller1998, ShillerBook}.
+See a discussion in \cite[Chapter 11]{SiegelBook}.
+A related concept is {\it value investing} which applies the same concept to individual stocks, see the classic article \cite{FF1993} and \cite[Chapter 12]{SiegelBook}.
+Instead of surveying all existing literature, we refer the reader to the books \cite{RW12, ShillerBook, SiegelBook} cited above, as well as \cite{Arnott, JPMorgan, Acct, Ural, PE}.

+We consider both annual S\&P 500 earnings and dividends data, as well as 5-year trailing averages of each.
+We average to smooth out business cycle fluctuations.
+During recessions, earnings (and, to a lesser extent, dividends) temporarily plummet, but the impact upon long-term earnings prospects is small.
 Thus P/E ratio can increase during recessions, but this does not mean that the stock market is overpriced.
-The CAPE ratio helps to solve this problem.
-This CAPE ratio has significant predictive power for future 10-year inflation-adjusted stock market returns.
+The CAPE ratio does not have this problem, because it uses averaged earnings.
+We mentioned aggregation bias above.
+It is most pronounced during recent recessions: the dot-com crash and the financial crisis.
+(This remark does not apply to dividends, because they are always nonnegative.)
+However, we have only this aggregated data.
+This is an additional reason to average trailing data.

+We can also use dividends instead of earnings to compute these ratios.
+As mentioned earlier, some earnings are paid as dividends, others are retained by companies for other uses.
+Thus dividends are usually less than earnings.
+On the other hand, earnings can be negative, but dividends are always nonnegative.

+This CAPE ratio has significant predictive power for future total real stock market returns (including dividends and price changes).
+We use the 5-year instead of the 10-year version here, to have slightly more data points (150 instead of 145).
+However, these trailing versions are not very different.
+The price-earnings and price-dividend ratios are shown in \textsc{Figure~\ref{fig:ratios}}: the classic versions (without averaging) in \textsc{Figure~\ref{fig:ratios} (A)} and the versions with 5-year averaging in \textsc{Figure~\ref{fig:ratios} (B).} Since earnings exceed dividends, as mentioned before, in both graphs, the price-dividend ratios exceed the price-earnings ratios for the same year.